 A versatile synthetic, nylon was traditionally used for stockings, before nylon and nylon blends expanded into a variety of clothing items and varieties, including the popular activewear range.
 Nowadays, 100% nylon products are less common, with cotton, polyester and spandex now used in conjunction with nylon for comfort.

 Most nylon products will be clothes dryer safe, but to be sure, check the labels before you throw them in the machine.
-As nylon dries quickly, it’s recommended that nylon is put through a low temperature cycle, as well as grabbed the nylon out of the machine as soon as possible, as it can be damaged if left in the dryer too long.
+As nylon dries quickly, it’s recommended that nylon is put through a low temperature cycle, as well as grabbed out of the machine as soon as possible, as it can be damaged if left in too long.
 Nylon also builds up static cling, so be sure to dry with a dryer sheet to avoid getting zapped.

 One of the most common synthetic fabrics available for clothes, polyester is often used with a variety of blends to create home furnishings, apparel, blankets, and all types of clothes.

 Polyester is quick-drying, so you may not even need to use a clothes dryer, but for peace of mind, you won’t ruin your clothes if you do use a machine.
 Using a low temperature cycle will also avoid any possible damage or shrinkage.
 Polyester also builds up static cling, so a dryer sheet is also a handy addition to the cycle.

 Old dryer ruined too many of your clothes?
 Check out what else is out there.